Benefits of budgeting

 Keeping a simple savings plan means that you will be more likely to reach your goal (and buy that thing you really need).

 Decide what you’re saving for.
 What are your goals?
 Give yourself plenty of time – saving can seem to take forever.

 Think about how long it will take to reach the goals you’ve set.
 Be realistic and you will avoid feeling pressure.

-Review the pros and cons beforehand so that you know what you're getting into with your savings plan and what affect it will have on your life.
+Review the pros and cons beforehand so that you know what you’re getting into with your savings plan and what effect it will have on your life.

-Speak to your bank if you would like more advice.
-There might be other options that would help you, such as asking your employer to split your paycheck and put some of it into a separate low cost, low activity savings account.
+Speak to your bank or financial institution if you would like more advice.
+There might be other options that would help you, such as asking your employer to split your paycheck and put some of it into a separate low-cost, low-activity savings account.

 If there are parts of your plan you are unsure about, seek advice or double-check the facts before you go ahead.

 In this video, financial expert Paul Clitheroe offers tips to help you handle the financial burden of raising children.
 The video also covers budgeting, planning, prioritising needs over wants, and making sacrifices to keep income greater or equal to expenses.